 Rutgers University–New Brunswick Students Residing On Campus

-- All non-break residence halls will close on Thursday, March 12, at 7 p.m. with card key access discontinued.
+- Non-12-month residence halls were closed on Thursday, March 12, at 7 p.m. with card key access discontinued.

 - Only students who reside in other countries, in university family housing, or who have prior approval from Residence Life will be allowed to stay in selected residence halls and apartments.